 Key to the module’s focus is the examination of corporate strategy and the inter-relationships between corporate strategy, leadership and corporate communications.

 The module will cover the following aspects of Corporate Communications:

 • The relationships between public relations, corporate communications and corporate strategy.

 • The role of stakeholders in corporate communications planning

 • The role of research and communications audits in planning corporate communications

-• Reputation and its relationship with communications strategy
+• Reputation and leadership to include its relationship with communications strategy

 • Ethics and PR strategy